FPO v1.0 MASP – Multi Asset Single Pool¶

 In traditional finance, the performance of an options contract is ensured by the centralized third-party custody solutions that regularly compel and enforce the maintenance of sufficient collateral deposited from the options seller.
 In a DeFi options solution, with the help of decentralized smart contracts, the seller/writer of options can deposit and collateralize a certain amount of margin (collateral) in the smart contract to automatically ensure the exercise and performance of the option contract.

-However, in the MASP options model of FPO v1.0, the liquidity pool acts as the only collective counterparty for all options.
+In the MASP options model of FPO v1.0, the liquidity pool acts as the only collective counterparty for all options.
 Pool participants each own a fraction of the total liquidity in a monolithic pool.
 Thus, they face significantly less asystematic risk and counterparty risk.

 Therefore, maintaining the security of the liquidity pool as a whole is crucial to making sure that the issued options are always fully backed.
 In other words, the collateralization ratio of the monolithic pool should be high enough to safeguard against massive market movements and other black swan events.